Note on asymptotic symmetry of massless scalar field at null infinity: Covariant phase space

 namely $\phi^3$ interaction makes asymptotic theory trivial.
-Next orders of expansion of EOM give the solution for subleading terms as functions of free data $\varphi$.
-Completely analogue equations hold in advanced coordinates $(v,r,x^a)$ at past null infinity.
+Next orders of expansion of the EOM give the solution for subleading terms as functions of free data $\varphi$.
+Completely analogous equations hold in advanced coordinates $(v,r,x^a)$ at past null infinity.

-Transformation $\delta_\lambda \varphi=\lambda$ shifts boundary data $\varphi$ and leads to different solution, with the condition that shifts at future and past null infinity must be connected in order to describe the same solution.
-This was the origin of antipodal matching condition we used in Hamiltonian approach that also guaranteed the conservation of charge.